 We believe the key to a successful outcome with Invisalign is a highly skilled orthodontist creating the right treatment plan for you.
 When Invisalign is your prescribed treatment, Dr. Igel creates a complete treatment plan, from the initial position of your teeth to their final desired position, with the use of advanced 3D computer imaging technology.
 The records taken are sent to the Invisalign lab with detailed instructions on how Dr. Igel wants your teeth to be moved.
 Once Dr. Igel approves your treatment plan, Invisalign clinicians start to create your custom-made clear aligners, also called trays.
 Once our office receives the trays, typically in three to four weeks, we’re ready to start the straightening process!

 Each set of Invisalign aligners are worn for (usually) one week at a time.
 Aligners are designed to move your teeth in small increments.
 Each aligner is designed slightly straighter than your teeth.
 This puts gentle, constant pressure on your teeth, so that over the course of the week, your teeth move to match the aligner.

 As you progress in the series of aligners, your teeth continue to move — little by little, week by week — until they have straightened to their final positions.

-You’ll visit Dr. Igel once every eight to 10 weeks to ensure your treatment is progressing as planned.
-Total treatment time typically lasts 12 to 18 months.
-The number of aligners worn during treatment can vary between 20 and 50.
-These numbers will be dependent on your specific case.
+You’ll visit Dr. Igel once every 2 to 3 months to ensure your treatment is progressing as planned.
+The initial number of aligners worn during treatment can vary and are dependent on your specific case.

 - You can — and should — take your aligners out any time you eat or drink.
 This means none of the frustrating food restrictions that come with traditional braces!